The effective charm mass from the excited charmonium leptonic decays: Quarkonia and Their Leptonic Decays in the BSE Formalism

 \section{Quarkonia and Their Leptonic Decays in the BSE Formalism}

-Charmonia are quarkonia with a c-anti c quark composition.
-The masses of these particles are sufficiently distinct from those of other neutral mesons, thereby ensuring their separation and preventing any mixing.
-In the region below the open charm threshold of $DD$ production, there exist several narrow excited states, which offer an ideal theoretical laboratory for study.
-The higher excited states that decay to $DD$ pairs are found to be highly affected by open flavor channels.
-We guess the size of the effect only, but not leaving the frame of homogeneous BSE.
-Here, we describe the solution for the $1^{P=-1,C=-1}$ charmonium state, for which experimental data on the leptonic decay constants impose the most stringent constraints.
+Charmonia are quarkonia composed of a charm and an anti-charm quark.
+Their masses differ significantly from those of other neutral mesons, thereby preventing mixing.
+Below the open charm threshold of $DD$ production, several narrow excited states exist, offering an ideal theoretical laboratory for our study.
+Here, we present the solution for the $1^{P=-1,C=-1}$ charmonium state, for which the most stringent constraints are imposed by experimental data on the leptonic decay constants.